ellerbrock/talis.github.io/topics/cfgmgmt.md

 ### Application configuration

-Where applicable local configuration to an application or service should be abstracted from the deployed code and managed by the configuration management tool.
+Where applicable, local configuration for any application or service should be abstracted from the deployed code and managed by the configuration management tool.

 ### Tooling